imLostify/AI-Index-Analyser/README.md

 1. **Using LM Studio** (Recommended):
    - Download from: https://lmstudio.ai/
-   - Load a model (e.g., Mistral, Llama, etc.)
+   - Load a model (code works currently with qwen/qwen3-30b-a3b-2507)
    - Start the server on port 1234

 2. **Using Ollama**: